When In Rome

 Instead of thinking about how bad some of the jokes are you’ll find yourself amused by Lawrence Taylor being heckled by Bobby Moynihan in a bar, or by Kristen Schaal as a hostess in a restaurant that allows guests to eat in pitch blackness.
 Shaq stops by and contributes nothing which is fitting and thus funny.
 But all of those pale in comparison to one of the sneakiest and more inspired cameos in years.
 Those of you who went gaga over Bill Murray’s turn in Zombieland should have saved your glee for this bit of stunt casting.
 Hoping that we’re gonna tell you who it is?
 Keep hoping.

 For fun you could sit down before the movies start and try to plot out the entire movie scene by scene.
+More than likely you would have about 90% of it nailed down to a tee.
+With that being the case you’ll have to look elsewhere for entertainment and might we suggest laughing at those who are gullible enough to laugh at this mess.
+Or count the number of people who walk out before the end credits role.
 With romantic comedies being slanted more and more towards females it is only fitting that they would start to aim them directly at their target audience and When in Rome does do that better than most.
 The film depicts a girl who is chased around the big city by a gang of guys who are totally enchanted by her.
 Needless to say, she of course feels infinitely superior to them so she can take the attention they offer and then shrug them off guilt free.
 No matter what anybody tells you this is indeed every female’s wildest fantasy.

 Starring: Kristen Bell, Josh Duhamel, Danny DeVito, Will Arnett